irinaverse/IrisDataset/README.md

 Showing pandas DataFrame structures on a cute LEGO dataset.

-Dates and time in "Weather Data".
+Dates and time turned into Wind discovery in "Weather Data".